 Now, if you are all hyped about the celebration, surely you would want to cook some pancakes.
 Do you know the best recipe?
 There are probably over a thousand different pancake recipes, and all of them present different flavours and ingredients to add an exotic taste.
 Don’t worry.
 You don’t need to be a culinary genius to cook some quick and delicious pancakes.

-We have got you covered with this simple recipe to celebrate Pancake Day
+We have got you covered with this simple pancake recipe to celebrate the Pancake Day

 - 1 large egg